Reform within austerity: UK public sector ICT overview and forecast to 2016-17

-New Government market report from Kable Market Intelligence: "Reform within austerity: UK public sector ICT overview and forecast to 2016-17"
+Recently published research from Kable Market Intelligence, "Reform within austerity: UK public sector ICT overview and forecast to 2016-17", is now available at Fast Market Research

 The report provides background material on the changing context for those who are already working with public sector clients.
 Those engaging for the first time with this market will find an outline of market structure, funding flows, major buying units and influencers.